Code of Bioethics

 These ethics committees represent the dual value system, which assess partly in terms of the profession and partly in terms of society, that is in terms of patients’ rights, the professional-ethical aspects of the possibility of initiating a biomedical research.

-Within the frames of the Codex of Bioethics, the Medical Research Council operating as a board of the Ministry of Human Capacities combines the experiences of the past 25 years with the widely known international declarations and directives on ethics, the European and Hungarian legislative environment regulating biomedical, clinical research is based on
+Within the frames of the Code of Bioethics, the Medical Research Council operating as a board of the Ministry of Human Capacities combines the experiences of the past 25 years with the widely known international declarations and directives on ethics, the European and Hungarian legislative environment regulating biomedical, clinical research is based on

 29 Feb 2016, Budapest